rjbs/dzil-actions/README.md

 by combining the `build` action and `multiperl-test-matrix` workflow, both described below.

+Inputs to this workflow:

+* `install-dzil-from-cpan`: This is passed through to the `build` action, below.

 ### `multiperl-test-matrix`

 This uses the `rjbs/dzil-actions/test-tarball` action across a matrix of